What is Geolocation testing? How To Perform It?

 What is Geolocation testing

-- Does the application automatically fetch the current location?
+- Does the application automatically detect and use the current location?

-- Does the application show nearby restaurants with delivery services?
+- Does it display nearby restaurants offering delivery services?

-- Does the application change its interface in rural and urban locations?
+- Does it adjust its interface appropriately for rural versus urban settings?

 Use cases of Geolocation